Comments (1)

 Featured Content

-Vincent Willem van Gogh (Dutch: [ˈvɪnsɛnt ˈʋɪləm vɑŋ ˈɣɔx] (listen); 30 March 1853 – 29 July 1890) was a Dutch Post-Impressionist painter who posthumously became one of the most famous and influential figures in Western art history.
-In a decade, he created about 2,100 artworks, including around 860 oil paintings, most of which date from the last two years of his life.
-They include landscapes, still lifes, portraits and self-portraits, and are characterised by bold colours and dramatic, impulsive and expressive brushwork that contributed to the foundations of modern art.
-Not commercially successful in his career, he struggled with severe depression and poverty, which eventually led to his suicide at age thirty-seven.
+Dutch: [ˈvɪnsɛnt ˈʋɪləɱ vɑŋ ˈɣɔx] ; 30 March 1853 – 29 July 1890) was a Dutch Post-Impressionist painter who is among the most famous and influential figures in the history of Western art.
+In just over a decade, he created approximately 2,100 artworks, including around 860 oil paintings, most of them in the last two years of his life.
+His oeuvre includes landscapes, still lifes, portraits, and self-portraits, most of which are characterised by bold colours and dramatic brushwork that contributed to the rise of expressionism in modern art.
+Van Gogh's work was beginning to gain critical attention before he died from a self-inflicted gunshot at age 37.
+During his lifetime, only one of Van Gogh's paintings, The Red Vineyard, was sold.

 Check out the full Wikipedia article about Vincent van Gogh